Zak Hill

-Zak Hill (born September 14, 1979) is an American football coach who was the offensive coordinator and quarterbacks coach at Arizona State University.
-He was also previously the offensive coordinator at Boise State University.
+Zak Hill (born September 14, 1979) is an American football coach.
+He was also previously the offensive coordinator for the Boise State Broncos and Arizona State Sun Devils.

 Early life and playing career

 A native of Battle Ground, Washington, Hill played quarterback at Central Washington University from 1999 to 2003, where he threw for over 8,000 yards and 76 touchdowns in his career.
 He was a third-team All-American in 2002, where he led Central Washington to an 11–1 record.
 He graduated from Central Washington in 2004 with a degree in school health education.

 Coaching career

 Early coaching career

 Hill began his coaching career at Eastern Washington in 2004, where he worked as a student assistant for two years.
 He left Eastern Washington to be the offensive coordinator at Hillsboro High School in Oregon.
 He was promoted to head coach in 2008, leading the Spartans to a 6–5 record and a playoff berth in the state's Class 5A playoffs.
 He left Hillsboro to rejoin Eastern Washington as the team's passing game coordinator and quarterbacks coach.
 He served in that role for 6 years before leaving for Hawaii.